kubeflow/website/content/en/docs/components/katib/experiment.md

   experiment will be running until the objective goal is reached or the experiment reaches a maximum number of failed trials.

-- **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.
+- **maxFailedTrialCount**: The maximum number of trials allowed to fail.
   This is equivalent to the number of failed hyperparameter sets that Katib should test.
-  If the number of failed trials exceeds `maxFailedTrialCount`, Katib stops the experiment with a status of `Failed`.
+  Katib recognizes trials with a status of `Failed` or `MetricsUnavailable` as `Failed` trials, and if the number of failed trials reaches `maxFailedTrialCount`, Katib stops the experiment with a status of `Failed`.

 - **algorithm**: The search algorithm that you want Katib to use to find the